 (I) The amounts owed by group undertakings are unsecured, interest free and repayable on demand.
+All other receivables are current in nature.

 21. DEFERRED INCOME TAX

 Deferred income taxes are calculated on all temporary differences under the statement of financial position liability method using a principal tax rate of 5%.